This is default featured slide 1 title

 Saunders, 2003.

-ORAL MEDICINE/ORAL PATHOLOGY:
+ORAL MEDICINE/ORAL

 1. ORAL AND MAXILLOFACIAL PATHOLOGY, 3rd ed., B. Neville, D.